 The Department participates in the International Registration Plan (IRP) pursuant to Section 4008 of the Intermodal Surface Transportation Efficiency Act of 1997 (ISTEA).
 ISTEA requires jurisdictions to join base state agreements for the collection and distribution of commercial vehicle registration fees.
 IRP is an agreement among member jurisdictions whereby commercial registration fees are collected and reallocated based on a proration of miles traveled in each jurisdiction.
-Net revenues recorded during Fiscal Year 2015 were \$9,222,460.
+Net revenues recorded during Fiscal Years 2016 and 2015 were \$8,946,973 and \$9,222,460, respectively.
 IRP fees are included in motor vehicle registration fee revenue.